kamber-linux/neko/README.md

 These steps can be over-written in the template, as well, if the upstream package has different instructions.
 For example, the `bearssl` and `mksh` templates:
 ```
 pkgname="bearssl"
+short_desc="Implementation of the SSL/TLS protocol (RFC 5246) written in C"
 version="0.6"
 revision="1"
 distfiles="https://bearssl.org/bearssl-${version}.tar.gz"